Experienced Kennesaw DUI Lawyers at Chestney & Sullivan

 Do nothing within 30 days from the date of your Kennesaw DUI arrest:

-In most cases, we do not recommend that you do nothing within 30 days from the date of your Kennesaw DUI arrest.
-If you do nothing and your Kennesaw DUI officer initiated an administrative license suspension action, then on the 46th day after the date of your Kennesaw DUI arrest, your driving privileges will automatically be suspended by the Georgia Department of Driver Services for one year with no permit to drive.
-Even if you did not receive the DDS-1205 form as a result of your Kennesaw DUI arrest, we still recommend that you take some sort of action instead of doing nothing.
+In most cases, we do not recommend doing nothing within 30 days of your Kennesaw DUI arrest.
+If you do nothing and your Kennesaw DUI officer initiates an administrative license suspension action, then on the 46th day after the date of your Kennesaw DUI arrest, the Georgia Department of Driver Services will automatically suspend your driving privileges for one year with no permit to drive.
+Even if you did not receive the DDS-1205 form due to your Kennesaw DUI arrest, we still recommend that you take some action instead of doing nothing.
 However, there are limited circumstances where we recommend our clients do nothing regarding a license suspension action, but those circumstances are rare.

 -